 Recommended Ages: 12-17 (Class is offered in two levels)

-Start Date: This class will have TWO Spring sessions- starting January 9 or April 3.
+Start Date: Class begins April 3.
 Class runs for 8 weeks.
 Students have 2 weeks after the last class is posted to complete the course.
 No live classes- do the lesson plans on YOUR schedule.

 Instructor: Dylan Monshaugen